timweiss/WHALE-platform/README.md

     - slider
     - affect grid
     - time/duration
+    - circumplex (affect grid)
+    - social network
+      - entry: possibility to list people in sampling
+      - rating: possibility to answer questions about a person
   - link to external questionnaire (is embedded in questionnaire to instruct the participant)
+  -

 ```mermaid
 ---